Chefs Notes

 Flavours That Go With Butternut Squash

 When roasted, the flavour of the squash becomes more intense and sweeter.
-For this preparation a pairing of stronger flavours won't over power the squash.
+For this preparation a pairing of stronger flavours won't overpower the squash.
 Cardamom, nutmeg, cinnamon, and curry will balance well with the sweetness and intensity.

 Boiled and steamed squash has more subtle flavours which can easily be buried if you're not careful.
-Lemon and parmesan add a nice compliment to the squash.
+Lemon and parmesan add a nice complement to the squash.
 As does thyme, rosemary, sage, maple, and honey.

 Butternut Squash Soup